benvenutto/data-warehouse/README.md

-Because the first copy command (the song data) is long running, as many directories and JSON files in the bucket must be traversed and parsed, initially I was getting a hang problem with the Python script: somewhere along the route the connection was broken and the Python script database driver saw no more responses from RedShift.
-This is a known problem, and TCP keep alive parameters were added to the connection string to work around the issue.
+Because the first copy command (the song data) is long running, as many directories and JSON files in the bucket must be traversed and parsed, initially I was getting a hang problem with the Python script: somewhere along the route the connection and TCP keep alive parameters were added to the connection string to work around the issue.

 ## Contents